karan-kapoor90/namswan/_posts/2020-02-02-sweet-lassi.md

 3. Add ice cold water to bring the lassi to the consistency you like.
 4. Add the sugar and mix till it dissolves.
 5. Add rose water if you want to.
-6. Keeep whisking(by hand or blender) till a frothy layer is formed.
+6. Keep whisking(by hand or blender) till a frothy layer is formed.
 7. Add cream for a richer taste.
 8. Give it a good stir.
 9. Serve in a tall glass.